 We had stopped to enjoy a picnic near The Little Red Lighthouse, (seen in the second picture below), a place that has been a frequent destination when ZW and I have ridden there on her tandem.
 ZW's tandem can also be seen in the image but Trudy's single bike is obscured.

-Trudy is on my mind today because last evening, when I participated in tandem cycling with ZW, we discussed that we'd like to have her join us in cycling on the summer solstice.
+Trudy is on my mind today because last evening, when I participated in tandem cycling (my third ride of the season) with ZW, we discussed that we'd like to have her join us in cycling on the summer solstice.
 The summer solstice is a great time to cycle because it is the day of the year when sunlight is at its longest duration.